 - engage with campus stakeholders to assure awareness of and encourage support for changing models of scholarly communication

-The Department is comprised of the Digital Programs Unit and the E-Resource Management Unit as well as the coordinated efforts of subject specialist/liaison librarians.
+The Department is comprised of the E-Resource Management Unit as well as the coordinated efforts of subject specialist/liaison librarians.